Doctoral Programme of Social and Behavioural Sciences - Admission Criteria and Instructions for Applicants

 You can apply:

-• funded doctoral researcher positions (only the autum application period)
+- a fixed-term funded doctoral researcher position (only in the autum application period)

 The objective of the selection process of doctoral researchers is to have students suitable for a research career track who are skilled, motivated, and committed to research and doctoral studies.